 The Fantasy Studies Fellowship is an undergraduate social and intellectual organization dedicated to the study of the Fantastic, established by Dr. Lori Campbell-Tanner in 2005.

-If you have a passion for the Fantastic, or if you simply love books, the Fantasy Studies Fellowship provides a forum to voice opinions, exchange ideas, and improve analytical skills.
+If you have a passion for the Fantastic, or if you simply love books, the Fantasy Studies Fellowship provides a forum to voice opinions, exchange ideas, improve analytical skills, and make friends.

 We meet about once per month to share ideas, analyze, and debate.
-Discussions will focus on material chosen by the group from all sub-genres including High and Low Fantasy, Romance, The gothic, science fiction, fairy/folktales, children's fiction, video games, television programs, and the graphic novel.
+Discussions will focus on material chosen by the group from all sub-genres including High and Low fantasy, the gothic, science fiction, fairy/folktales, children's fiction in books as well as other media including video games, television programs, and graphic novels.
 Members are also encouraged to share original creative writing and fan fiction.

 Hunger Games: Suzanne Collins

 We Hunt the Flame: Hafsah Faizal

 Shadow and Bone: Leigh Bardugo

 The Eye of the World book/Wheel of Time Amazon series: Robert Jordan Cinder: Marissa Meyer

 Song of Ice and Fire/Game of Thrones: George R.R.
 Martin

 American Gods: Neil Gaiman